browniefed/blog/source/_posts/2015-07-26-react-native-animated-api-with-panresponder.markdown

 # Opacity and rotation

-Because we want the opacity and the rotation to be tied to the movement position we can use the `interpolate` feature from the `this.state.pan` we created from `Animated.ValueXY`.
+Because we want the opacity and the rotation to be tied to the movement position we can use the `interpolate` we created from `Animated.ValueXY` on `this.state.pan` .

 We'll have to make some small adjustments but the only thing we need to change is our `getStyle` function.